WZBSocialScienceCenter/pdftabextract/README.md

 You should have a look at the examples to see how to use the provided functions and configuration settings.
 Examples are provided in the *examples* directory.
-Remember to set the PYTHONPATH according to where you put the *pdftabextract* package or use an IDE like [Spyder](https://github.com/spyder-ide/spyder).
+Remember to set the PYTHONPATH according to where you put the *pdftabextract* package.
+You can run an example straight from the root dictionary with `PYTHONPATH=. python examples/process_ocr_output.py` (note: your Python 3 executable might be named `python3`).

+Alternatively, you can use an IDE like [Spyder](https://github.com/spyder-ide/spyder).

 See the following images of the example input/output:

 Original OCR-processed ("sandwich") PDF
 ![original OCR-processed PDF](https://datascience.blog.wzb.eu/wp-content/uploads/10/2016/07/ocr-output-pdf.png)